ZYSF/gen1cpu/InstructionSet.md

     OP_ADD				0xhA1

     0xA1aabbcc: a=b+c;

+Adds the value of two registers together, storing the result in a register.

 This encoding (which is shared for most other basic math operations) allows up to 256 registers, but higher ones might be disabled.